 Mike couldn't swim, he started flailing and sinking in the water, which was well over his head.
 The Life Guard on duty, a woman named Vinnie Hicks, dove in as he was sinking for the 3rd time and pulled him out...clearly saving his life.
 No doubt she gave Mike first aid (he doesn't recall this), too.

 To this day, Mike remembers most of this incident, especially Vinnie's name.

-Still unknown is why this summer day camp didn't know that Mike couldn't swim, as well as why no legal action was taken against the camp or the counselor...
+Still unknown is why this camp didn't know that Mike couldn't swim, as well as why no legal action was taken against the camp or the counselor...

-A woman named Nancy Smirbach almost certainly saved Mike's life: by finding a pay phone and calling 911.
+Nancy Smirbach almost certainly saved Mike's life - by finding a pay phone and calling 911.
 The story doesn't end there: she worked at Barrows Furniture, with Libby...and knew her fairly well.
 She, too, was a designer, but worked in the commercial division.
 When Libby returned to work some days later, talk around the store caused Nancy to realize that she was the "Good Samaritan" who acted in time to get help.
 She had never met Mike.

-Months later, when Mike was sufficiently recovered to go out in public with Libby, they were at a party with a number of Libby's associates; she introduced him to Nancy.
+Months later, when Mike was sufficiently recovered to go out in public with Libby, they attended a party with a number of her associates, and she introduced him to Nancy.
 She explained that Nancy was the one who called 911; Mike broke down, overwhelmed with gratitude.
-One of the manifestations of his head injury was amplified emotions, and this was becoming normal for Mike, as he tried to deal with what happened...and how close to death he had come.
+One of the manifestations of his head injury was amplified emotions, and this was becoming common for Mike as he tried to deal with what happened...and how close to death he had come.
 It took some years for Mike to handle situations unemotionally.